Spectral analysis of three-state quantum walks with general coin matrices: Conclusion and Discussion

+While our analysis covers a broad class of space-inhomogeneous three-state quantum walks, it still has important limitations.
+In this work we restrict attention to walks that are asymptotically homogeneous on both sides (two-phase tails) with only finitely many defects in between.
+This setting already includes many standard models such as finite-defect and two-phase interfaces, but it does not encompass completely general inhomogeneous coins with arbitrarily long-range or disordered variations.

+A natural direction for future work is to extend the transfer-matrix formalism beyond the two-phase setting.
+One promising avenue is to treat walks periodic tails by directly applying techiniques in \cite{Kiumi2022-pd}.
+An even richer generalization is to incorporate random or quasi-periodic inhomogeneities, where the spectral properties can be governed by Lyapunov exponents and ergodic cocycle theory, following approaches used in studies of localization and fractality in inhomogeneous quantum walks~\cite{Shikano2010}, and in recent works on Anderson localization for quasi-periodic CMV matrices and quantum walks~\cite{wang2019anderson,Cedzich2023}.

-Therefore, a future work could be to extend our framework to multi-particle, multi-state QWs and to higher-dimensional lattices.
+Moreover, it opens up possibilities for extending similar spectral analyses to multi-state QWs involving many particles \cite{multiparticle1,multiparticle2,multiparticle3}, as well as to higher-dimensional QWs \cite{two-dim1,two-dim2}.
+A future work could be to extend our framework to multi-particle, multi-state QWs and to higher-dimensional lattices.
 For a two-dimensional grid \cite{two-dim1} that remains translationally invariant along one axis but not the other, we can apply a Fourier transform in the invariant direction, reducing the problem to an effective four-state walk on a one-dimensional lattice with two self-loops.
 This reduction lets us deploy our transfer-matrix formalism unchanged, opening the door to rigorous, analytic treatment of two-dimensional QWs, precisely the regime where rich localization phenomena, non-trivial topological phases, and scalable quantum-algorithmic applications are expected to emerge.

+We expect that this research will provide a foundational basis for the rigorous spectral analysis of the broader and more complex quantum-walk models outlined above, ultimately contributing to a comprehensive mathematical theory of inhomogeneous quantum walks.

-\textbf{Data availability:} The simulation code used in this work is available online at \url{https://github.com/CKiumi/quantum_walk.git}.
+\textbf{Data availability:} The simulation code used in this work is available online at \cite{github}.